Riptide-team/riptide_entrypoint/README.md

 # Riptide Entrypoint

-This repository is the entrypoint for the riptide
+This repository is the entrypoint for the riptide.
+It gives all informations to compile and install repositories for riptide simulation or for an hardware mission.

 ## Repositories